Fresh chopped lettuce salad with pomegranate seeds and grilled chicken pieces in a white bowl with wooden salad servers.

-What I love most about these kinds of salads is that you can really make it your own with just a few cornerstones that take it next level.
-First, the chicken in this salad is so amazing.
-The marinade is a spin on my Passport Chicken, and it is so flavorful and juicy.
+A chopped salad like this one can be made your own with just a few cornerstones.
+A salad is only as good as its ingredients, and the chicken in this salad is the first amazing cornerstone.
+The marinade is a spin on my Passport Chicken, and it makes chicken so flavorful and juicy.
 It’s an absolute must do, and the leftovers are great to have on hand all week long.
-If you have the time, absolutely let this chicken marinate for as long as possible.
+Let it marinate for as long as possible, ideally for at least two hours, but marinating overnight will produce absolute magic.
+If you’re pressed for time, try my Sizzling Everyday Roasted Chicken Breast or even pick up a rotisserie chicken at the store.

 Make the Chicken

-First and foremost, you will need to get your chicken breasts thin cut for your chopped salad.
-For ease of cutting, freeze the chicken breasts for about an hour or two until they’re just partially frozen.
-Cut the breasts into strips, by laying them flat on a board, and covering most of the breast with one hand.
-Then slowly cut the breast lengthwise away from yourself.
-Then cut again, so you end up with 3 thin slices from each breast.
-Don’t worry if you don’t feel confident doing this.
-Feel free to purchase chicken cutlets instead of chicken breasts and skip this step!
+Thinly slice the chicken breasts horizontally for your chopped salad.
+For ease of cutting, freeze them about an hour or two until they’re just partially frozen.
+Then slice the breasts into strips by laying them flat on a board and covering most of the breast with one hand–and be careful!
+Slowly slice each breast lengthwise, cutting away from yourself.
+Then cut again, so you end up with three thin slices from each breast.
+If you don’t feel confident doing this, just purchase chicken cutlets instead of chicken breasts and skip this step.

-Salt your chicken breasts and make the marinade.
-Combine your salt, pepper, oregano, lemon, garlic, and olive oil in a bowl.
-Mix well, and then distribute it over your thin cut chicken breasts in a container.
-Let the chicken marinate for at least 30 minutes.
+Salt the chicken breasts and make the marinade.
+Combine salt, pepper, oregano, lemon, garlic, and olive oil in a bowl.
+Mix until well combined, and pour the marinade over your thinly cut chicken breasts in a container, making sure the chicken is well coated.
+Let the chicken marinate for at least 30 minutes, but ideally for two hours or even overnight.

-In a large sauté pan over medium-high heat, heat your olive oil.
-Sauté your chicken breasts until browned and crispy on each side.
-Keep in mind: the second batch will cook a little faster because the pan will be hot.
+In a large sauté pan over medium-high heat, heat the olive oil then sauté the marinated chicken breasts until browned and crispy on each side.
+Keep in mind: the second batch will cook a little faster, because the pan will be hot.

 Assemble Your Salad

-Now it is time to assemble your Whole30 Chopped Salad.
-In a large salad bowl, add the ribboned romaine and salt your greens.
+Assemble your Whole30 Chopped Salad in a large salad bowl starting with the ribboned romaine, then salt your greens.
 Add the pomegranate seeds, olives, avocado, and chicken to the salad bowl.
-Add marinated onions and drizzle the creamy chive dressing to your liking and toss the salad.
+If you’re eating this salad right away, add Marinated Red Onions and drizzle with the Creamy Chive Dressing then toss the salad.
 Enjoy!

 Print